Tyler-Oliveira/Xallet/README.md

 Their primary discovery mechanism is increasingly social.

-Xallet is designed for that reality.
+𝕏ALLET is designed for that reality.

 ### **See it on 𝕏.**